Bergen County New Jersey Property Search

 New Jersey County Property Search

 Yes, property assessments in Bergen County are conducted by local municipal tax assessors under county and state oversight.
-The county’s data includes about 300,675 parcels across 70 municipalities, with 265,000 primary parcels, 248,000 matched buildings, 255,000 linked addresses, and 12,000 secondary-address parcels, while standardized zoning ensures uniform analysis and accurate tax assessments.
+The county’s data includes about total 300,675+ parcels across 70 municipalities, with 355,588 matched buildings, and 420,259 secondary-address parcels, while standardized zoning ensures uniform analysis and accurate tax assessments.

 Bergen County ZIP Codes & Cities